-When my husband first received his cancer diagnosis, we played an unseemly game of predicting who would stay with us and who would be quick to run in the other direction.
+When my husband first received his cancer diagnosis, we played an unseemly game of predicting who would stay with us throughout our journey and who would be quick to run in the other direction.
 We were surprisingly wrong on many accounts.
-Plenty of other caregivers I’ve spoken to have had the same experience.
+Plenty of other family caregivers I’ve spoken to have had similar experiences.

-The truth is that there are some friendships that last a lifetime and others that are a product of a place and time and are more transient in nature.
-Some relationships are based on companionship and similar interests and activities, others reflect common values, life experiences and personalities.
-All are good, but a major crisis will naturally separate out which individuals can be counted on during difficult times.
+The truth is that there are some friendships that last a lifetime and others that are a product of a place and time and more transient in nature.
+Some relationships are based on companionship and similar interests and activities.
+Others reflect common values, life experiences and personalities.
+All of these relationships are important, but a major crisis will naturally separate out which individuals you can truly count on during difficult times.
 My husband’s diagnosis and my becoming a spousal caregiver effectively drew this line in the sand with our friends and family.

-My closest friend became a caregiver for her husband roughly a year before my own caregiving saga began.
-There are some things are hard to grasp unless you’ve lived the experience.
-She was the one person I could share my deepest, most honest feelings with, and I always knew she would get it.
-Unfortunately, our caregiving duties left us little time to provide much in the way of tactical help to each other.
-We didn’t get to see each other often, but we both knew there was always someone we could turn to for understanding and emotional support.
+My closest friend happened to become a caregiver for her husband roughly a year before my own caregiving saga began.
+Throughout my caregiving journey, she was the one person I could share my deepest, most honest feelings with.
+I always knew she would “get it.”
+Unfortunately, our caregiving duties left us little time to provide much in the way of hands-on help for each other.
+We didn’t get together often, but we both knew there was always someone we could turn to for understanding and emotional support.
 She was my lifeline all those years.

 Another friend I met several years after my husband became ill wasn’t comfortable with the emotional aspects of disability and loss.
 Everyone has their own limits that they must respect, and I accepted that.
-Although he was not a source of emotional support for me, he was always willing to do a small handyman job or provide some other “boots on the ground” type of help.
-I think his discomfort was a good thing since it encouraged me to have other topics to discuss with him.
+Although he was not a source of emotional support for me, he was always willing to do small handyman jobs or provide some other “boots on the ground” type of help here and there.
+I think his discomfort wound up being a good thing since it encouraged me to find other topics to discuss with him.
 Our conversations actually allowed me to take some respite time away from the worries and responsibilities of caregiving.
 While it may seem that some people are not willing or able to support you in the way you would want or expect, making your expectations flexible increases the likelihood that you’ll be pleasantly surprised.

-Hopefully you were able to invest time and effort in your social network before illness or aging took a toll.
+Hopefully you were able to invest time and effort into forming and nurturing relationships before illness or aging took a toll on your social life.
 If not, it’s not too late.
 I encourage you to find the time and make the effort to connect with friends that fit with your current life circumstances.
 Too many family caregivers only socialize with their care recipients, which is not healthy for either party.
 If you can’t get away to meet with friends, invite them to visit you.
 Your brain and body will thank you, and you’re likely to be a better caregiver when your own needs are met.

-I think making new friends is easiest if you first identify some things you would like to do to enrich your life.
+Personally, I find that making new friends is easiest if you first identify some things you would like to do to enrich your life.
 Exercise is a great way to deal with stress and ensure you can survive the caregiving experience in your own right.
-Can you find a workout buddy or go to a gym or recreation center where you can meet new people?
-Even if you can make time to work out outside the home only once or twice a week, you might still meet someone who will provide friendship and support.
+Can you find a workout buddy or go to a yoga class or recreation center where you can meet new people?
+Even if you can only make time to work out outside the home once or twice a week, you might still meet someone who will provide friendship and support.

 Don’t forget to provide for your spiritual needs while connecting with others as well.
-Maybe a hike with a friend in a nature area will refill your heart, or maybe you prefer attending church services, but don’t overlook this important aspect of your health and well-being.
+Perhaps a walk or hike with a friend in a nature area will refill your heart.
+Maybe you prefer attending church services or volunteering.
+Prioritize this important aspect of your health and well-being.
 Finding something that rejuvenates you, nurtures your soul and provides opportunities for social connection is the ultimate combination for self-care.

-While caregiving may monopolize your life, don’t forget that the best way to have a friend is to be a friend.
-Your resources are already spread thin, so you may not be able to commit much to assisting others, but there are plenty of non-material ways to help and show you care.
-Simply listening to a friend’s problems may help both of you get to a better place.
+While caregiving may monopolize your life, don’t forget that the best way to have a good friend is to be a good friend.
+It’s likely your resources are already spread thin, so you may not be able to commit much to assisting others, but there are plenty of non-material ways to show you care.
+Simply listening to a friend’s problems may help both of you get to a better place and strengthen your bond.